Deborah Neyens is an attorney, educator, and freelance writer with a B.A. in political science and a J.D. from the University of Iowa.

 The theory behind adverse possession is simple: If someone occupies land they don't own without the owner's permission, the true owner must take action to eject the trespasser within a certain period of time (as prescribed by the applicable state statute of limitations).
 If the true owner doesn't act in time, the adverse possessor can acquire title to the land and become the legal owner.

-- That the adverse possessor has a claim to the property that is hostile to or incompatible with the owner's claim.
+- that the adverse possessor has a claim to the property that is hostile to or incompatible with the owner's claim; and

 An Instructive Case